Placket

 A placket (also spelled placquet) is a finished opening in the upper part of trousers or skirts, or at the neck, front, waist, or sleeve of a garment.
-The finish frequently consists of a fold of fabric that is attached to the opening in order for the fasteners (buttons, hooks, press studs) to be sewn to it.
+It frequently consists of a fold of fabric that is attached to the opening in order for the fasteners (buttons, hooks, snaps) to be sewn to it.
 In modern usage, the term placket often refers to these double layers of fabric.

 Plackets are almost always used to allow clothing to be put on or removed easily but are sometimes used purely as a design element.
 Modern plackets often contain fabric facings or attached bands to surround and reinforce fasteners such as buttons, snaps, or zippers.

 Construction

 Plackets are almost always made of more than one layer of fabric, and often have interfacing in between the fabric layers.
 This is done to give support and strength to the placket fabric because the placket and the fasteners on it are often subjected to stress when the garment is worn.
 The two sides of the placket often overlap.
 This is done to protect the wearer from fasteners rubbing against their skin and to hide underlying clothing or undergarments.